fedeztk/aws-sagemaker-sentiment-analysis/README.md

 > The model used is a pre-trained model from HuggingFace.
 [Here](https://huggingface.co/SamLowe/roberta-base-go_emotions) is the link, all credits to the author.
 I am not responsible for any costs incurred by using this repo, please read the terraform files and understand what resources are being created before running them.

 This is a demonstration of how to:
-- use the API Gateway to expose a REST API
+- use the API Gateway to expose a REST API protected by an API key
 - use Lambda functions to process the requests and send them to SageMaker
 - use SageMaker to deploy a model as an inference endpoint
 - use DynamoDB to store the results of the requests